sys-fs/sys-fs.github.io/_posts/2022-10-03-custom-command-maps-in-emacs.md

 ---

-I've come to really like how `<menu>` in Ergoemacs lets you enter commands as a string of characters without having to use modal editing.
+I've come to really like how `<menu>` in Ergoemacs lets you enter commands as a sequence of characters without having to use modal editing.
 I like is so much that I now set anything up with a command map to use `<menu>` and a relevant key (e.g. `p` for projectile) as its prefix.
 In fact, I'll even do it for things that don't have command maps by making my own.
 Here's an example for